No de-escalation without complete disengagement at all friction points: Army Chief Gen Naravane on Ladakh standoff with China | Law-Order

 The Chief of Army Staff said the training areas of the PLA located in depth areas at a distance of around 1,000 km from the LAC are also being looked at.
 Each side currently has around 50,000 to 60,000 troops along the LAC in the sensitive sector.

+''They (China) are building the villages on their side.
+Additional infrastructure is also being developed to cater to the increasing population,'' he said.

+He said India has also been developing infrastructure along the LAC that included habitat, water supply and electrification.

-The military standoff began at multiple friction points on May 5 last year.
-Both sides completed the withdrawal of troops and weapons from the North and South banks of the Pangong lake in February as part of an agreement reached following a series of military and diplomatic talks.
+Nine months after the military standoff at multiple friction points, both sides completed the withdrawal of troops and weapons from the North and South banks of the Pangong lake in February as part of an agreement reached following a series of military and diplomatic talks.

 The two sides have held 11 rounds of military talks with an aim to ensure disengagement and de-escalation at the friction points.
 Both the militaries are now engaged in talks to extend the disengagement process to the remaining friction points.